mischavandenburg/zettelkasten-cli/README.md

-# zettelkasten-cli
+# Zettelkasten CLI

-A bespoke CLI for my Zettelkasten written in Python
+A bespoke CLI for my Zettelkasten written in Python.